LucaMino/cash-tracker-bot/README.md

 **cash-tracker-bot** is a lightweight Telegram bot that helps you track your personal expenses with natural language input — directly from Telegram.

-Log expenses like “🍕 12€ dinner with cash” or “Taxi 10.50 by card” — the bot automatically parses the amount, assigns a category and payment method, and stores the entry, with optional sync to Google Sheets or Supabase.
+Log expenses like “Yesterday I spent 10.50 by card for the taxi” — the bot automatically parses the amount, assigns a category and payment method, and stores the entry, syncing to Google Sheets by default, with optional Supabase integration.

 ---